 The Master of Public Health (MPH) is the basic professional degree offered by the University of Illinois-Chicago School of Public Health.
 The joint DVM-MPH degree program ensures that the graduate has a general understanding of the field of public health and specific competence in areas such as epidemiology, biostatistics and health policy.
 The graduate is prepared for careers in public health practice at local, state, and federal levels, in research in the private or public sectors, or a hybrid career of private veterinary medical practice and consultative work at a local health department.

 The joint DVM-MPH degree program is a five-year program of study consisting of a combination of online and on-site courses and concluding with a research-based capstone project.
-Students in the program must satisfy the required four years of the professional veterinary medicine curriculum as well as the required 42 semester hours of the MPH Professional Enhancement Program (PEP) (see below).
+Students in the program must satisfy the required four years of the professional veterinary medicine curriculum as well as the required 42 semester hours of the Epidemiology Concentration of the MPH degree (see below).